shaneoh10/ms3-precise-calibration/README.md

 ### Log In Modal
 - The log in modal contains a form that requests a username and password to log in to the application.
 When a user enters a username and password, the app will first check that the username exists and if so, it will then check that the password provided matches that which is stored on the database for that user.
 If the username does not exist or if the password is incorrect a flashed message will appear notifying the users that the username and/or password is incorrect.
 The same flashed message will appear for both instances.
 For security reasons we do not want to notify users if they have entered either one of the username or password correctly.
-- When the user successfully logs in, standard level users will be redirected to the cals due page and supervisor level users to the dahsboard and the user's details will be added to session cookies ( `session["user"] , session["name"] , session["is_supervisor"]` ).
+- When the user successfully logs in, standard level users will be redirected to the cals due page and supervisor level users to the dashboard and the user's details will be added to session cookies ( `session["user"] , session["name"] , session["is_supervisor"]` ).
 A flashed message will then appear, welcoming the user by name to the application.
 - Below the form is a link to the register page for users that do not have an account and are looking to register one so that they can log in.

 ### Log Out function